exosite-garage/fluid_simple_cloud/README.md

 9) Copy the OneWire library folder "OneWire" to the directory sketchbook-location\"libraries".
 You should then see "File->Examples->OneWire"

-10) Copy the Dallas Temperature Control library folder "dallas-temperature-control" to the directory sketchbook-location\"libraries".
+10) Copy the Dallas Temperature Control library folder "dallas-temperature-control" to the directory sketchbook-location\"libraries" and rename it to "dallas_temperature_control".
 You should then see "File->Examples->dallas-temperature-control"

 11) Run the Arduino IDE.
 Open the "fluid_simple_cloud.ino" file from the Arduino software.